-Some people prefer having someone come in a few times a day because they feel this is less traumatic than moving the bird and all of his belongings to another location.
+Some people prefer having someone come in a few times a day because they feel this is less traumatic than moving the bird and all of their belongings to another location.
 The best location to choose is the one where your bird will get the most attention and watchful eyes.

 Introductions and Making the Transfer

 Whenever possible, the best way to begin your pet's vacation adventure is to invite your chosen caregiver over to your house for an evening, just to meet your bird.
-This way, you can find out if there are any problems with the partnership ahead of time.
-At the introduction, have your sitter put the evening meal of favorite foods into the bird's cage with you looking on and talking to your little guy to help reassure him about its new friend.
+This way, you can find out if there are any problems with the arrangement ahead of time.
+At the introduction, have your sitter put the evening meal of favorite foods into the bird's cage with you looking on and talking to your pet to help reassure them about their new friend.

 It is important to try out this match when there is still time to alter your plan.
 Some well-meaning friends may not realize that they are actually afraid of birds.
 They may especially be afraid of large beaks.
-People who do not have bird pets may find out that they are allergic to feathers or have trouble with cage smells or with screeching noises.
+People who do not have pet birds may find out that they are allergic to feathers, have trouble with cage smells, or difficulties with screeching noises.
 It's important to uncover these problems before they become a problem for all concerned.

 If you are driving your bird to a new location, put a seat belt harness around the cage or attach it to the car seat.
-Cages jostle a little too much whenever you stop short or even stop at a stop sign.
+Cages tend to jostle a lot during driving, so have that in mind during transportation.
 Remember to remove all water dishes ahead of travel, and consider covering your birds cage with a blanket to reduce visual stress during the car ride.

 A Vacation for Your Bird